xpqz/documentation/language-reference/docs/language-reference-guide/primitive-functions/non-scalar-selector-functions/grade-down-monadic.md

 <h1 class="heading"><span class="name">Grade Down (Monadic)</span><span class="command">R←⍒Y</span></h1>

 `Y` may be any array of rank greater than 0 but may not contain namespaces.  `R` is an integer vector being the permutation of `⍳1↑⍴Y` that places the sub-arrays along the first axis in descending order.
-For the rules for comparing items of `Y` with one another, see [Grade Up (Monadic) on page 1](grade-up-monadic.md).
+For the rules for comparing items of `Y` with one another, see [Grade Up (Monadic) on page 1](Grade Up Monadic.htm#GradeUp(Monadic)).

 `⎕IO` is an implicit argument of Grade Down.